hansroh/skitai/README.rst

 At a Glance
 =============

 Skitai is a Python WSGI HTTP/HHTS Server for UNIX.

 And simple to run:

 .. code:: bash

   pip3 install skitai
-  python3 app.py -d
+  python3 app.py -d # daemonize

 Your app will work for your thousands or miliions of customers.